itteco/redactor-oembed/README.md

 ## About

-This is a plugin for [Imperavi's Redactor](http://imperavi.com/redactor) editor that allows rich media and image embeds via [Iframely gateway](https://github.com/iframely) endpoint.
+This is a plugin for [Imperavi's Redactor](http://imperavi.com/redactor) editor that allows rich media and image embeds via oEmbed with default API at [Iframely](http://iframely.com) endpoint.
+As a bonus, Iframely also gives the responsive embed codes for over 1500 domains.

-Please, get your own copy of [Iframely](http://github.com/itteco/iframely) and point this plugin to your own endpoint before launching it into production.
-The endpoint configured in this plugin by default is Iframely's community endpoint.

 ## Demo

-Please, see demo at [http://itteco.github.io/redactor-oembed/](http://itteco.github.io/redactor-oembed/)
+Please, see demo at [http://iframely.com/demo/redactor](http://iframely.com/demo/redactor)

 ## Sample & Config